ksoichiro/gradle-web-resource-plugin/README.md

             // If there is a conflict, you can resolve it by using "resolve"
             //resolve name: 'jquery', version: '1.9.0'
         }

+        // You can make bower install parallel (like using bower CLI),
+        // but it always needs network connection (offline install is disabled).
+        //parallelize true
     }
 }
 ```